Eco-evolutionary constraints for the endemicity of rapidly evolving viruses: Appendix E: Epidemic prevalence at equilibrium with constant antigenic escape

-In this section, we derive the epidemic prevalence at the endemic equilibrium for a virus evolving deterministically its antigenic position and not evolving its transmissibility.
-For such purpose, let us first define $\rho_I(x,t)$ ($\rho_R(x,t)$) as the fraction of the population in the infected (recovered) state carrying the variant $x$ at time $t$.
-Considering antigenic escape and reinfection events, the time evolution of the latter is given by~\cite{rouzine2018antigenic,chardes2023evolutionary}:

-Assuming a deterministic evolution of the virus greatly simplifies the set of equations governing the unfolding of the epidemic trajectories, as there is a single circulating strain in the population.
-Mathematically, this implies that $x_c(t) = \widetilde{D}_x t$ for the circulating pathogen and hence $\rho_I(x,t)=\rho_I(t)\delta\left(x-x_c(t)\right)$, where $\delta$ represents the Dirac delta function.
-Rewriting Eq.~\ref{eq:det1} using a travelling wave approach, we obtain:

-where $\tau$ refers to the time elapsed since the recovery of the agent.
-Assuming that the disease has reached the endemic equilibrium, i.e. $\rho_I(0)=\rho_I^*$, and a regime of strong immune pressure, i.e. $\widetilde{D}_x\tau\ll 1$, we solve the previous ODE obtaining:
+As shown in the main manuscript, assuming a constant evolution of the antigenic position allows getting an ODE, Eq.~(\ref{eq:det2}) governing the time evolution of the density of recovered population $\rho_R (\tau)$, where $\tau$ refers to the time elapsed since the recovery of an agent.
+Considering a steady prevalence of the disease at the epidemic bottleneck, i.e. $\rho_I(0)=\rho_I^{bottleneck}$, and a regime of strong immune pressure, i.e. $\widetilde{D}_x\tau\ll 1$, we solve the previous ODE obtaining:

-where we have used $\lim_{\tau \to 0}\rho_R(\tau)=\mu \rho_I^*$.
-To find the epidemic prevalence, we should recall that no susceptible individuals remain in the endemic equilibrium and use the normalization condition $\int \rho_R(\tau)d\tau + \rho_I^* = 1$, yielding:
+where we have used $\lim_{\tau \to 0}\rho_R(\tau)=\mu \rho_I^{bottleneck}$.
+To find the epidemic prevalence, we should recall that no susceptible individuals remain in the endemic equilibrium and use the normalization condition $\int \rho_R(\tau)d\tau + \rho_I^{bottleneck} = 1$, yielding:

-Assuming a very small prevalence in the endemic regime, i.e. $\rho_I^*\ll 1$, we can estimate $\rho_I^*$ as
+Assuming a very small prevalence in the endemic regime, i.e. $\rho_I^{bottleneck}\ll 1$, we can estimate $\rho_I^{bottleneck}$ as